-If you recognize any of these signs in your pup, be sure to visit your vet promptly for a full examination.
-Your vet will administer the proper tests for an accurate prognosis, and if he is positive for RA, prescribe a care regimen to relieve and manage your pet’s symptoms.
+If you recognize any of these signs in your pup or older dog, be sure to visit your vet promptly for a full examination.
+If inflammation goes unchecked, it can cause damage to cartilage and muscle tissue.
+Your vet will administer the proper tests for an accurate prognosis, and if he is positive for RA, prescribe an anti-inflammatory for dogs as well as other care regimens to relieve and manage your pet’s symptoms.

 Diagnosis & Treatments for Canine Rheumatoid Arthritis

 Once your vet has conducted a thorough physical on your dog, he will most likely take radiographs (x-rays) to confirm the disease.
 Typically, skeletal abnormalities associated with RA are clearly recognizable, including bony spurs, irregular joint surfaces and the appearance of holes in the bone itself.